menchelab/Neuwirth_Malzl_et_al_2024/README.md

 |scenic  |gene regulatory network inference of skin diseases Tregs            |
 |recombat|batch effect correction prior to SCENIC GRN inference               |

+Please note that the presented cell trajectory analysis was conducted in a separate R environment with R 4.3.0 and Bioconductor 3.17 in which Monocle3 1.3.7 was installed as described [here](https://cole-trapnell-lab.github.io/monocle3/docs/installation/)
 ## Note on running pySCENIC
 pySCENIC seems to be ill maintained (at least when it comes to the PyPI packages).
 At the time of this writing both [pySCENIC](https://github.com/aertslab/pySCENIC) and the [arboreto](https://github.com/aertslab/arboreto) packages used by pySCENIC did not run when installing them from their PyPI distribution.
 This was due to the version not being bumped after fixing the encountered bugs which prevents the update of the PyPI packages.
 Therefore, I recommend to install those packages from the clones git repositories for the code to run properly.